Alberta tourist destination removes "no overnight camping" signs - RV Travel

-In the picturesque mountain town of Canmore, Alta., one of the busiest places is the parking lot behind the grocery store and rec center where dozens of cars, vans, RVs, and trucks park behind Save-On-Foods and Elevation Place, sometimes for months on end, reported CBC News in Calgary.
+In the picturesque mountain town of Canmore, Alberta, one of the busiest places is the parking lot behind the grocery store and rec center where dozens of cars, vans, RVs and trucks park behind Save-On-Foods and Elevation Place, sometimes for months on end, reported CBC News in Calgary.

 Though Canmore is trying to address its affordable housing shortage – average home price in Canmore is $676,093 – the town is considered the least affordable in the province, as determined by a recent study that compared wages with home prices.
 The average two-bedroom rental is nearly $2,000 per month – an increase of 10% over the previous year.